lmdbjava/native/README.md

 Any tagged commit will cause Travis CI to build a release and deploy it to the BinTray Maven repository.
 BinTray's will GPG sign the release.

+Project maintainers can run `mvn -Prelease release:clean release:prepare` to update the POMs to a formal release version number, Git tag, and increment the version number for ongoing development.
+Travis will perform the actual release.

 ### Contributing

 Contributions are welcome!
 Please see the LmdbJava project's